Winter in the Garden

 Winter

-Winter chores for the garden and outside in general are lots of leaf pickup, blowing out sprinklers, winterizing the camper and small engines, compost laying in the garden after beds are turned, mulch laying with leaves and straw, leaf piles for compost (see recipe below), planting and mulching garlic, and tending to the greens bed I hopefully planted in August, by keeping it mulched and covering when cold temps are here to stay.
-This bed usually includes lettuces, arugula, spinach, radish, mustard greens, and broccolini, carrots, beets.
+Winter chores for the garden include compost laying in the garden after beds are turned, mulch laying with leaves and straw, leaf piles for compost (see recipe below), planting and mulching garlic, and tending to the greens bed I hopefully planted in August, by keeping it mulched and covering when cold temps are here to stay.
+This bed usually includes lettuces, arugula, spinach, radish, mustard greens, carrots and beets.

 If I can recommend one thing to do in fall besides cook with your garden produce, is to plant a fall/winter greens bed.
 It is so awesome to go outside in the snow, lift the row cover, and pick your own salad in the dead of winter when your body is craving those nutrients.